AI Compliance for Regulated Financial Institutions

 What the law requires

-High-risk providers need a Quality Management System, a Risk Management System, and a full Annex IV technical file — per AI system.
+High-risk providers need a QMS, a Risk Management System, and a full Annex IV technical file, per AI system.

 Article 9 requires a documented, iterative risk management system.
-Article 17 requires a full Quality Management System.
-Annex IV specifies a detailed technical documentation file per system, including architecture, training data, accuracy metrics, and human oversight design — required before market placement.
+Article 17 requires a full QMS.
+Annex IV specifies a detailed technical documentation file per system, required before market placement.
 A board AI policy satisfies none of these.

 Article 9 · Article 17 · Annex IV